birknergard/trump-thoughts/README.md

 - Delete method for ImageController
 - simplify other api databases (less fields)
 - Generate 8 database fields per entity from chatgpt
+- Temp stored images are in a different folder from regular ones (new endpoint?)
+- temp images can now be moved directly into images folder via the api.

 ### Frontend
 - Rudementary planning